Learn how to perform a steel brake line repair with silver solder paste.

 This 2006 Dodge Sprinter brake line was damaged when a wiring harness rubbed through the protective plastic coating.
-After the steel line was exposed, the brake hose rusted and cracked–which then became a sizable leak.
+After the steel line was exposed, the brake hose rusted and cracked–which then became a sizeable leak.
 The aftermarket part was not available, so we headed to Jack’s Madrona Autoworks in Olympia, Washington and made the repair in seconds with SSF-6 silver solder paste and a propane torch.
 We used a propane torch for this application, but SSQ-6 can also be used with MAPP gas or oxyacetylene.

 Steel brake line rub throughs can also be caused by improper installation, which force the tire to rub against the brake line.
 When this occurs, many repair shops replace steel brake lines with expensive and hard to find replacement parts, but as you can see, replacement is not necessary thanks to SSQ-6.
 This cadmium-free high-strength silver solder is conveniently packaged in a 1 oz dispenser to facilitate one handed, low pressure applications in any position without seepage.